Written by: Shannon Polk, Kudos Team Contributor

 It’s harder to turn away from a workout when you have family or friends committed to doing it with you.
 If you’re out of town for the holidays, why not go with them to a fitness class at a local gym?
 It’s a fun, healthy way to bond with the people you care about.
 Plus, if your family or friends are members at a gym in their area, they may be able to get you a discounted or free guest pass.
 I remember my mother-in-law was able to get me and my husband guest passes at her local gym and, after working out, we found ourselves shooting hoops on the basketball court just for fun.
 During past holiday visits, I’ve also had fun kicking around the soccer ball with my siblings (we all played growing up).

 Regardless of the activity, you can also motivate yourself by knowing you won’t have to feel guilty about those favorite holiday foods and drinks.
 Won’t you feel better indulging some eggnog or a peppermint chocolate tart knowing you worked out earlier that day?
-No matter how you stay active over the holidays, remember to have fun with it and kudos to you!
+No matter how you stay active over the holidays, remember to have fun with it!
+And if you’ve spent too much time working out and forgot about your holiday shopping, check out these gift guides for active moms and for dads who go the extra mile!